 The report begins with a short discussion of the conceptual ideas that lay behind the seminar series.

-It continues by providing brief, factual profiles of the context for FE and skills in England, Scotland, Wales, Northern Ireland.
+It continues by providing brief, factual profiles of the context for FE and skills in England, Scotland,

+Wales, Northern Ireland.
 This is followed by a series of vignettes depicting 'interesting practice' in the five jurisdictions and a section on common challenges across the UK and where policy learning might take place.

-The report concludes with some ideas about next steps for building on the seminar series to keep the learning process alive.
+The report concludes with some ideas about next steps for building on the seminar series to keep

-2. Key concepts
+Section 2 Key concepts